Castagne Engine

 Vibrant Community

 Come and talk with other developers and players, and maybe find your next project!
 Ask for help, give feedback, show your work?
-We’re currently on Discord!
+We’re currently on the Forum and Discord!

 Hey!
 Panthavma here, I'm Castagne's author!
 The Godot 3 version was a long prototype, and I'm finally making the complete vision of Castagne!
 I want to make something that is still useful in 10 years, and all those previous tests help do that.
 That's not to say the Godot 3 version is lacking: commercial games have already been released in it, you can try it out!